 Planning a funeral will never be an easy task.
-But this funeral planning guide and checklist from award-winning broker, Reassured, should help you get started with the arrangements.
+But we’ve put together this planning a funeral checklist and detailed guide to help you get started with the necessary arrangements.

 You can start planning a funeral when someone passes away and their death has been registered.

-A death must be registered within 5 days but can be extended for another 9 days if a medical certificate has been issued.
+A death must be registered within 5 days.
+However, this can be extended for another 9 days if a medical certificate has been issued.

-For a death in the UK, a Medical Certificate of Cause of Death will need to be obtained from the GP (if they passed away at home), or from the hospital (if they passed away in hospital).
+A Medical Certificate of Cause of Death (MCCD) will need to be obtained from the GP (if they passed away at home), or from the hospital (if they passed away in hospital).

 Registering a death can be done at the Registrar office by a relative or someone present at the death.
 You’ll then receive a Certificate of Registration of Death.

 Following this, you’ll be able to obtain an application for cremation or certificate for a burial so that you can start planning the funeral.

 If you have appointed the services of a funeral director, they can help you acquire all the necessary paperwork.